 They develop new solutions for improving human health, health care,

 Many subjects addressed by mechanical and aerospace engineers

 are inderdisciplinary in nature.
-For example, MAE research in
+For example, MAE researchers in

 computational mechanics have developed a high fidelity volcanic